 Well, actually to be 100% honest, no. Lots of people don’t have a trademark and they are getting on just fine.
 It’s a little bit like insurance, you don’t need it….until you need it, if you see what I mean.
 If nobody else registers your brand, or if you don’t infringe anybody elses rights, or vice versa, then no. But it’s a far safer and more sensible option to have one.
 There you go, that’s the honest answer.

 In terms of the cost of making a Trade Mark application, you will, effectively, have two costs.
-One for outlay which is purely the fee that has to be paid to the relevant registering body, and secondly a professional fee if you hire someone to do the application for you (i.e. me) for the work undertaken in providing any initial advice and any subsequent advice and in attending to having the registration applied for in respect of the classes required.
+One for outlay which is purely the fee that has to be paid to the relevant registering body (here the IPOI), and secondly a professional fee if you hire someone to do the application for you (i.e. me) for the work undertaken in providing any initial advice and any subsequent advice and in attending to having the registration applied for in respect of the classes required.

 Outlay – Irish Only Application:

-It costs €70 per class per mark initially, with a further fee of €177 payable only if the applications are accepted.
+It costs €70 per class (see above) per mark initially, with a further fee of €177 payable only if the applications are accepted.

 Our Professional Fees:

-Even if there is no objection to your Trade Mark application, it will take at least 3 months (possibly up to 5) to obtain your Trade Mark.
-This is because there is a 3 month period (2 months in the UK) from the publication of the acceptance of your application within which any party is entitled to object to your application.
+Even if there is no objection to your Trade Mark application, it will take about 5 months to obtain your Trade Mark.
+This is because there is a 3 month period from the publication of the acceptance of your application within which any party is entitled to object to your application.
 The process is as follows

 Start a chat in the chat window at the bottom right of this page, or call +353 (0)1 264 7519 and I will happily have a chat with you.

 Or, check out some of the below official pages of the Irish, UK and EU Trademark Offices, which have lots and lots of great information and resources: